Elias Díaz Player Props: Rockies vs. Tigers

 Elias Díaz At The Plate

-- Among qualifying hitters in baseball, his batting average ranks 22nd, his on-base percentage ranks 56th, and he is 52nd in the league in slugging.
+- Among the qualified hitters, he ranks 26th in batting average, while his on-base percentage ranks 57th and he is 59th in slugging.

-- Diaz has had at least one RBI in 37.5% of his games this season (27 of 72), with more than one RBI 13 times (18.1%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Diaz has driven home a run in 27 games this year (37.0%), including more than one RBI in 17.8% of his games and producing three or more of his team's runs on four occasions..

-- In 31.9% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (5.6%).
+- He has scored in 23 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.